August 15, 2022 4:23 PM

 get customers to pay faster with milestone payments and early payment discounts

 Along with your cash flow forecasting, keeping track of and collecting late payments is important for maintaining healthy cash flow.
 According to Xero, almost 75 per cent of invoices have two-week payment terms, meaning that the days of 30-day terms are ending.
 While payment terms are generally shortening, it doesn’t mean that customers will pay their invoices on time.
-According to a study of small businesses by the Proceedings of the National Academy of Sciences (PNAS), businesses with over $10,000 in monthly expenses had just two weeks of cash on hand.

 Consider offering customers early payment discounts to address the cash flow problems caused by late payments.
 This addresses the time value of money, which is particularly important in an inflationary environment.
 The discount rate you offer will depend on your industry and the average amounts of your invoices.
 For example, you may offer a five per cent discount on an invoice if it's paid within seven days of the invoice date.
 Of course, larger businesses with transactions worth tens of thousands of dollars can provide significant savings to their customers through discounts of one to five per cent.